dafzal231/medsender_backend/README.md

 dealOneCard - This function should return one card from the deck to the caller.
 Specifically, a call to shuffle followed by 52 calls to dealOneCard should result in the caller being provided all 52 cards of the deck in a random order.
 If the caller then makes a 53rd call dealOneCard, no card is dealt.

-reset/build - This functions creates the deck anew once a deck has been shuffled or cards have been all dealth
+reset/build - This functions creates the deck anew once a deck has been shuffled or all cards have been dealt